Marcels-2-Neurons/uasos-project/README.md

 You will obtain your new scripts on `./scriptgen4HPC/final`.

 Overwrite them on `./UASOS/scripts` and remember to update with the parameters you have chosen in `settings.py` from `line 23` to `line 28`.

 ---
+## FAQ

+1. When I launch UASOS, after the first Window the execution crashes.
+The Command Outlet says: "Please, install pyro4==4.82 through pip", but I already have it.
+What I need to do?

+   It falls down 2 potential cases:

+   * **The interpreter does not have the Pyro4 executables in `./Scripts` folder**: just copy and paste the content within `./UASOS/utilities/pyro4` to your interpreter folder `<Interpreter>/Scripts`.

+   * **The intepreter you set up for UASOS is not the declared one in the `PATH` environment variable**: use the interpreter declared in your `PATH` environment variable or declare your current interpreter in the environment variable `PATH`.

+   Performing one of these 2 should resolve most of the issues.

+3. When I launch UASOS, after the first Window the execution crashes.
+The Command Outlet express `[WinError10061]`.
+What I need to do?

+   Unfortunately, this error happens when the interpreter tries to launch pyro4 NameServer without success.

+   Try to set your interpreter as the one declared within the environment variable `PATH` and reinstall Pyro4.

+---
 ## License